enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 }
 ```

-### $milliseconds
+### $millisecond

-The `$milliseconds` date operator is used to extract the exact millisecond the document was made on.
+The `$millisecond` date operator is used to extract the exact millisecond the document was made on.
 The output goes from 0 to 999.

 Example:
 ```js